pats20/Smart-Dynamometer/README.md

 Modeling and Characterization of RC-scale Smart Dynamometer for Electric Vehicle Testing

 ## Project Description
-•	Developed a model for dynamometer and motor and characterized the motor using a DC motor model
+#Developed a model for dynamometer and motor and characterized the motor using a DC motor model
-•	Developed a speed measurement system using magnetic hall-effect sensor
+#	Developed a speed measurement system using magnetic hall-effect sensor
 •	Designed a PID controller for drive cycle tracking using Arduino microcontroller
 •	Developed a dynamic state-space model for the combined EV-dyno system for the cross-validation of the experimental test bench